oils-for-unix/oils/doc/proc-func.md

       echo 'body'
     }

-In general, a proc call looks like:
+In general, a proc call looks like this:

     var pos_args = [3, 4]
     var named_args = {foo: 'bar'}

     p /bin /tmp (1, 2, ...pos_args; n1=43, ...named_args) {
       echo 'block'
     }

+The block can also be passed as an expression after a second semicolon:

+    p /bin /tmp (1, 2, ...pos_args; n1=43, ...named_args; block)

 <!--
 - Block is really last positional arg: `cd /tmp { echo $PWD }`